mango-satanova/DBMS2-final-project/README.md

-# SDU poortal
+# SDU portal
 A portal management system built using Django framework.
 It is designed for interactions between students and teachers.
 Features include attendance, marks and time table.
+The project was supposed to be with PL/SQL, so I firstly do with MySQL.

 ## Installation